sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/testing_pyramid.md

 {{<tip text=`
 The testing pyramid provides insight into various test types, but it doesn't imply that you should use all of them or that some are inherently better than others.
-Like many aspects of software development, your choice should align with your specific context.Ask yourself how much feedback speed and implementation time you are willing to sacrifice in exchange for additional realism.
+Like many aspects of software development, your choice should align with your specific context.
+Ask yourself how much feedback speed and implementation time you are willing to sacrifice in exchange for additional realism.

 A recommended heuristic is to **aim for the fastest possible feedback loop that catches ~90% of issues.**